 This study has several strengths.
-We utilised the large UK Biobank cohort to derive a genetic risk score of corneal compensated IOP. .
+We utilised the large UK Biobank cohort to derive a genetic risk score of corneal compensated IOP.
+Using this score inclusive of variants at a strict genome-wide threshold, we characterised the clinical glaucoma phenotype that is attributable to the genetic biomarkers of IOP and its associated pathways.
+Inclusion of additional POAG risk and other endophenotype variants may yield a better glaucoma risk profiling.
+Our study cohort was also independent allowing validation of the discovered variants.
+We have further replicated our findings in another independent POAG cohort with mild glaucoma allowing further generalisability across the glaucoma severity spectrum.
+Our study has also some limitations.
+There may inter-clinician variability in the rate of incisional surgeries as this was not done per protocol.
+A mixed-effects model with the referring clinician as a random-effect intercept yielded similar results in the estimated effect size of the IOP PRS on incisional surgery risk.
+Patient-reported family members affected has not been validated in a glaucoma setting and may lack sensitivity and specificity.
+While our replication of this finding in an independent sample suggests plausible correlation, the effect size may be under or overestimated due to recall and survival biases and community under-diagnosis of glaucoma.
 Genetic risk scores are limited by the genetic pool of the discovery cohort.
 Our results are limited to the ethnicities of the European ancestry individuals of the UK Biobank study which matched our prediction target cohort.
 Validation is needed in other ethnicities.
 We have only used SNPs that reached genome-wide significance in the GWAS to calculate the PRS.
 While the inclusion of additional SNPs would include further low-impact susceptibility SNPs, it would also introduce further ‘noise’ to the PRS and may not improve risk stratification.32

 In conclusion, our IOP PRS correlates with the maximum recorded IOP and glaucoma severity of POAG patients in a national glaucoma registry.
 Our result supports the clinical utility of PRS in POAG risk stratification.